-Are three days in Cusco, Peru enough?
+Are three days in Cusco, Peru, enough?
 Of course!
-The ancient Inca capital of cobbled streets, plazas and a dramatic central square is a popular base to acclimatize to the Andes, and has plenty of spectacular attractions.
+The ancient Inca capital of cobbled streets and plazas, with its dramatic central square, is a popular base to acclimatize to the Andes, and has plenty of spectacular attractions.

 Story and Photos by Desiree Anstey

 Soprano high whistles direct traffic from narrow, stone-slabbed streets.
 There’s screeching of brakes and honking of horns, but our taxi driver is undeterred.
 After all, it’s just another hectic mess of organized chaos for him in the ancient Incan capital of Cusco.